appsody/stacks/incubator/blockchain-client-openliberty/README.md

     - Metrics endpoint: http://localhost:9080/metrics (login as `admin` user with password obtained as mentioned [here](#Metrics-Password).
     - OpenAPI endpoint: http://localhost:9080/openapi
     - Swagger UI endpoint: http://localhost:9080/openapi/ui
+    - MyAsset Smart Contract endpoint: http://localhost:9080/api/myassets/

 ## Appsody local development operations: (run/debug/test )

 ### RUN
 If you launch via `appsody run` then the liberty-maven-plugin will launch dev mode in "hot test" mode, where unit tests and integration tests get automatically re-executed after each detected change.

 You can alternatively launch the container with `appsody run --interactive`, in which case the tests will only execute after you input `<Enter>` from the terminal, allowing you to make a set of application and/or test changes, and only execute the tests by pressing `<Enter>` when ready.
 ### DEBUG
 The `appsody debug` launches the Open Liberty server in debug mode, listening for the debugger on port 7777 (but not waiting, suspended).
 Otherwise it allows you to perform the same iteractive, interactive testing as the `appsody run` command.